Make the Move to the Cloud

 Consider these 5 things before making the move to the cloud:

-• Nature of the data.
 Many CIOs and CFOs need to consider the type of data they want to move to the cloud.
-For the healthcare and finance industries, considerations need to be made around compliance regulations with organizations like HIPAA or PCI.
-The regulations contain requirements on storing, like where and how data.
+For the healthcare and finance industries, considerations need to be made around compliance regulations with organizations like HIPAA or PCI, because these regulations have requirements on where and how data is stored.
 Do they encrypt the data in the database and when they deliver it to you?
 Are you comfortable storing your financial, patient or client data on a server you do not own and cannot touch?

-• The cloud vendor.
 Where is the vendor’s data center located?
-Are they owned and operated by them?
+Is it owned and operated by them?
 If not, what are the legal ramifications?
 How do they implement redundancy for data, power and internet access?
 Can you do a test data recovery?
 How is physical and data security handled?
 These are all questions you should be asking, as well as making a personal visit to the data center where you can take a tour of the facility.

-• Local IT talent.
 Many applications require specialized technical skills.
 If you are implementing a new accounting system or CRM, does your IT department have the skills necessary to install and maintain it?
-Many enterprise applications are running on Raid-6, virtual servers with fail over clusters and an Oracle database.
-The specialized technical skills that you must have in-house or contracted by a qualified consultant maintains an ideal IT environment with limited downtime.
+Many enterprise applications are running on Raid-6, virtual servers with failover clusters and an Oracle database.
+These are specialized, technical skills that you must have in-house or contract with a qualified consultant to maintain an ideal IT environment with limited downtime.

-• Total cost of ownership.
 TCO is commonly one of the initial question business owners ask when moving to the cloud.
-At what point, will our monthly cloud fee exceed the cost to build in-house?
-Other factors that need to be taken into consideration when determining TCO, are equipment depreciation and maintenance costs.
+At what point will our monthly cloud fee exceed the cost to build in-house?
+There are other factors that need to be taken into consideration when determining TCO, such as equipment depreciation and maintenance costs.
 There are application upgrades which are typically free when you run applications in the cloud, but not when you build in-house.
-Disaster recovery concerns with companies needing to satisfy offsite have data backup requirements which will also incur costs when you run these applications from your own server.
+There are disaster recovery concerns with companies needing to satisfy offsite, data backup requirements which will also incur costs when you run these applications from your own server.

 Moving to the cloud can be scary; it’s not a decision that should be taken lightly.
 There are risks and drawbacks to hosting your data in the cloud.
 You will lose a certain level of control over your data and be at the mercy of your vendor for application availability.
-On the positive side, you will gain financial control over supporting these applications.
-Also, the ability to deliver them anywhere to any device.
-This frees up much needed time for your IT department.
+On the positive side, you will gain financial control over supporting these applications and the ability to deliver them anywhere to any device, while also freeing up much needed time for your IT department.
 Is the cloud right for your organization?
 If you continue to ask yourself this question, it makes sense to speak to someone who has been through this process and understands your business applications.
 At CPI Solutions, our engineers can help you make the right decision for you company.
 Contact us today for more information about making the move to the cloud.